oracle/truffleruby/doc/contributor/how-to-guide.md

 Use `getContext().getCallStack().getTopMostUserSourceSection()`
-instead of `getSourceSection()` to print a file and a line number of an application code in warning message if warning is triggered in Core Library Ruby source code.
+instead of `getSourceSection()` to print a file and a line number of an application code in warning message if warning is triggered in a Core Library method.

 ## How to raise Ruby exception in Java

 Use `throw new RaiseException(...)` to raise a specified Ruby exception

 ```java
 throw new RaiseException(getContext(), coreExceptions().typeError("compared with non class/module", this));